 In 2011, San Francisco’s SFpark program started in several pilot neighborhoods around the City.
 The SFpark program includes many of the progressive parking reform ideas long championed by Livable City.
 Sensors in parking spaces on the street and in city-owned lots gather accurate information about how on-street parking is used, and how many spaces are available.
 The information gathered is used to adjust parking rates in response to demand, towards the goal of creating some available spaces at all times of day.
 Creating available spaces is a convenience to merchants and residents, and reduces traffic by eliminating cars cruising for parking spaces.
 The program has also installed ‘smart meters’ that make it easier for MTA to adjust rates up or down based on demand and to adjust time limits and hours of operation, and make it easier to pay for parking with credit cards, smart cards, and cash.

 Adding new parking is costly, both in environmental and economic terms; SFpark will allow the city to much better manage existing parking for the benefit of residents and businesses.

 SFpark’s pilot projects build on the findings of the San Francisco County Transportation Authority’s On-Street Parking Management and Pricing Study.
 The SFCTA study looked in depth at parking issues in four San Francisco neighborhoods – Cow Hollow, West Portal, Hayes Valley, and Bernal Heights.
 The study surveyed parking availability, parking turnover, and parking duration, and interviewed merchants and residents.
-Among the study’s findings were that both businesses and residents were willing to pay more for parking in return for greater availability, and that while merchants in the four neighborhoods thought that 72% of their customers “drove exclusively” to the neighborhood, over 70% of their customers walked, cycled, or took transit ( SFCTA’s final public presentation can be viewed here).
+Among the study’s findings were that both businesses and residents were willing to pay more for parking in return for greater availability, and that while merchants in the four neighborhoods thought that 72% of their customers “drove exclusively” to the neighborhood, over 70% of their customers walked, cycled, or took transit (The final SFCTA study can be viewed here).